 - Amphetamines

-Clinical Opiate Withdrawal Scale (COWS) is used to determine the severity of opioid withdrawal.
-The COWS assessment is made up of 11 common signs and symptoms of opioid withdrawal.
+COWS (Clinical Opioid Withdrawal Scale) is often used to determine the severity of opioid withdrawal.
+The COWS test is made up of 11 common signs and symptoms of opioid withdrawal.

 The scores range from 0 to 47: